Warangal East Assembly constituency

-Warangal East Assembly constituency is a constituency of Telangana Legislative Assembly, India formed after 2009 delimitation of the earlier Hanamkonda Assembly.
+Warangal East Assembly constituency is a constituency of Telangana Legislative Assembly, India formed after the 2008 delimitation of the earlier Hanamkonda Assembly constituency.
 It is one of 12 constituencies in Warangal district.
 It is one of the two constituencies in the City of Warangal and part of Warangal Lok Sabha constituency.

-Narender Nannapuneni of Telangana Rashtra Samithi is currently representing the constituency.
+Konda Surekha of Indian National Congress is currently representing the constituency.

 Wards

-The Assembly Constituency presently comprises the following Wards:
+The Assembly Constituency presently comprises the following Wards: 8 to 14, 16 to 20 and 22.